vanheaven-ui/events/README.md

 Before writing code, the the following constituted the blueprint.

 ### Data Modelling
-Data modelling was the first step and is described as below for this project:
+Data modelling was the first step and is described in the associations below:

 #### User Model
 * ``has_many created_events with foreign_key as creator_id and class_name as User``